flinder/flinder.github.io/_posts/2016-03-24-intro-to-text-analysis.md

 #### What, Why, for Who?
 This is a little tutorial I gave for my visualization class in the Geography Department at Penn State.
 I introduce the very basic steps that are necessary to get messy text collected online or in other places into a form to be usable for more sophisticated text analysis tools.
 There are a lot of great resources out there that explain all kinds of cool things that you can do with text, but there are a lot of nitty gritty details to consider before you can get started.
 As an example I use some twitter data I collected with the search term `Trump`.

-There are a few tutorials for the basics of text analysis (e.g. see [here](), [here]() and [here]()), but they mostly are focused on R and use packages or modules that obscure what actually is happening under the hood.
+There are a few tutorials for the basics of text analysis, but they mostly are focused on R and use packages or modules that obscure what actually is happening under the hood.
 I prefer to demonstrate with basic (slow and not optimized) code what is happening; most of the steps are not very compicated anyway.

 This tutorial is aimed at beginners in text analysis with little experience with computational tools.
 I provide actual example code that demonstrates how every idea would be realized.
 Everything is written in basic python.
 For those who are not familiar with programming I try to explain every step so you don't have to know python in order to follow.

-You can find the whole tutorial as an ipython notebook on my [github page](INSERT LINK).
+You can find the whole tutorial as an ipython notebook and all the materials on my [github](https://github.com/flinder/flinder.github.io/tree/master/text_analysis_tutorial).

 #### Roadmap